cubelets/iplug/README.md

 ```

 ## Usage
-You want to use plugins to extend the functionality of your code.
+You want to use plugins to dynamically extend the functionality of your code.

-Given a list of plugins, your application will first initialise and then run them.
+The core part of your application loads your plugins and creates one or more message buses to communicate with them, through a number of topics.
+Plugins can register their interest to any number of topics.
+When you want to defer control to plugins you emit a message on a topic and all registered plugins will be invoked, sequentially or in parallel.

 ### Hello World